 This is Alex Panelli’s contribution to the FOBIF turns 25 show.

 What matters to me about this country is its happening.
-The way it happens with me, up close and all around – I am immersed in it.
-There are foreshadowings here, and also absences.
-This is country that, when we approach it, seems to open up, but also it entangles.
+It happens with me now, up close and all around.
+I am immersed in it, psychologically entangled.
+There are foreshadowings here and absences; offerings and traces.

-It was in my childhood that I first came, to an empty ancestral place that quietly waited.
+It was in my childhood and with my family that I first came – to an ancestral place, seemingly empty, waiting for us.
 Much later, in 2009, it drew me again.
-I came to stay.
+I came, this time alone.
 At first then I took photos mainly of flowers, but there were also the slim trunks of Candlebarks wavering in the glow that comes through fog when the sun is rising.
-I moved on to tangled bush and, singular trees, still often in fog or deeply shaded frost, with the sun beyond them.
+I moved on to tangled bush and singular trees, still often in fog or deeply shaded frost with the sun beyond them.
 I lay on the ground, took photos through grass.
-There were also photos, taken on summer days, of dancing shadows on the ground, the torsos of dying trees, and of human things discarded.
-Also, of leaves submerged in water in hollows in the ground, and of the reflections on a pool of water’s surface.
+In the dust of summer, photos of shadows, myself amongst them.
+Torsos of bravely dying trees, and of human things discarded.
+Of fallen leaves in amber water in the hollows of a stream, and of reflections on a pool of water’s surface.

-Looking at these things afterwards, I was disappointed.
-There was a loss.
+Looking at these things later, I was disappointed.
 I am not a great photographer but that was not the problem.
-Slowly and more deeply I came to realise, however consummate a photo may appear, the intense self-presence of a newborn flower, the living poise of a bird, whether resting or in motion, and the decaying, life-giving looming of an ancient tree that waits to fall, each one of these offers more in the occurrence of our meeting with them than any photo can.
+Slowly and more deeply I came to realise, however consummate a photo may appear, each thing that joins our gaze – the intense self-presence of an opening flower, the living poise of a bird, whether at rest or in motion, or the decaying, life-giving looming of an ancient tree that waits to fall – they are with us, we meet.
+Each meeting – a mutual exposure – we are in it, it can surprise us, it leaves a trace.
+And each one joins us intimately with all that is unfocussed and still unsaid around it.
 I would like my photos to acknowledge this.